April’s Shower by Chris Green

 ‘No,’ I tell him.

 ‘That’s a shame.
-Ronald likes listening to the French horn.
+Norman likes listening to the French horn.
 What about the cor anglais?’

 I wonder if I should find another seat.